View of the church from the south

 Introduction

-The medieval church of St Martin of Tours, Bilborough, was one of the smallest in the diocese until extended in 1972.
-The church stands in the area of the old Bilborough village; the forge, farm and two cottages still remain, but it now serves the large outer city estates of Bilborough and Strelley.
+The medieval church of St Martin of Tours stands on the southern edge of the old Bilborough village but now also serves the large outer Nottingham city housing estates of Bilborough and Strelley.

 The nave and chancel were built in the second half of the 14th century with the tower added in about 1450.
 There is a handsome south porch also of the 14th century.
-Restoration was carried out in 1887-8 by J E Newbury.
+Restoration of the church was carried out in 1887-8 by J E Newbury.

-Inside, on the north wall of the chancel, is a fine wall monument to Sir Edmund Helwys of Broxtowe who died in 1590.
+Inside, on the south wall of the chancel, is a monument to Sir Edmund Helwys of Broxtowe Hall who died in 1590.